Juan-Nathan/btree-advanced-implementation/README.md

 # 🌳 Advanced B-Tree with Order Statistics and Range Queries

-This project implements a powerful and feature-rich **B-Tree** data structure in Python, extending the canonical CLRS version with advanced functionality such as:
+This project implements a powerful and feature-rich **B-Tree** data structure using Python, extending the canonical CLRS version with advanced functionality such as:

 - ✅ Efficient **insertion**, **deletion**, and **search**
 - 📊 **Order statistics**: `select(k)` and `rank(x)`